morisil/apeiron/README.md

 The image is draggable.
 You can explore it.
 It should also adjust to any screen size.

-It is based on this the [Ascending and Descending](https://en.wikipedia.org/wiki/Ascending_and_Descending) lithograph by [M. C. Escher](https://en.wikipedia.org/wiki/M._C._Escher)
+It is based on the [Ascending and Descending](https://en.wikipedia.org/wiki/Ascending_and_Descending) lithograph by [M. C. Escher](https://en.wikipedia.org/wiki/M._C._Escher)

 I used this library: